Kristo Kirka

-Kristo Kirka (17 January 1883 – 28 April 1955) was an Albanian patriot, diplomat, politician, and activist.
+Kristo Kirka (17 January 1883 – 28 April 1955) was an Albanian patriot, diplomat, politician and activist.
 He is one of the most contributing figures of the Albanian national cause.

 Early life

-Kirka was born in 1883 in Korçë, Ottoman Empire (today's Albania).
+Kirka was born on 17 January 1883 in Korçë, Ottoman Empire (today's Albania).
 Korçë was home of most of the activists of the Albanian National Awakening.
 He finished the elementary and high school in his home town in Greek language.
 From a young age he came in contact with Albanian patriotic circles of that time, following with a trial from the Ottoman authorities.
-Kirka skipped the trial and left the country, settling in Boston, MA in 1905.
+Kirka skipped the trial and left the country, settling in Boston in 1905.

 As an emigrant in US

 Kirka got engaged with the Boston-based Besa-Besën organization founded in 1907.
 In 1908, he went to New York to participate the ceremony of ordination of Fan Noli together with Sotir Peci and others.
 Following the engagement of Noli with the Albanian Orthodox Church in US, Kirka became president of "Besa-Besën".
 After the merging of the society with other Albanian-American organization and the formation of Vatra, the Pan-Albanian Federation of America, Kirka became manager of Dielli newspaper and head of the Vatra's Boston branch.
-In 1913, he was sent to meet with Albanian Colony of Romania as a representative of Vatra, from there Kirka went to Durres to welcome the arrival of Prince Wied, newly elected Monarch of Albania.
+In 1913, he was sent to meet with Albanian Colony of Romania as a representative of Vatra, from there Kirka went to Durrës to welcome the arrival of Prince Wied, newly elected Monarch of Albania.

 In 1914 he joined the cheta of Themistokli Germenji, and left again for US in 1915.
-On July 4, 1915 he was elected vice-president of the Congress of Vatra, where was decided to send a delegation in Europe to support the Albanian cause together with the establishment of a support fund.
+On 4 July 1915 he was elected vice-president of the Congress of Vatra, where was decided to send a delegation in Europe to support the Albanian cause together with the establishment of a support fund.